luzm321/panda-aja/README.md

 1. The proxy server should be served on port: localhost 3000 (type in terminal: node server.js -p 3000 -w).

+## Inspiration for creating Panda-Aja!

+I have been interested in South Korean culture for approximately 15 years with regard to Korean pop music, Korean cuisine, and Korean dramas/shows/movies.
+At times, it is cumbersome having to wait a while for a particular show/drama/movie/music to have english subtitles/translation before I can enjoy watching/listening to them.
+This has been the driving catalyst that inspired me to build a fun and innovative Korean language learning application that will solve this problem so that I (and others who may want to use my app for similar purposes) can better understand the language.
+Learning a new language can be difficult and I wanted to make a simple app that facilitates the process and journey of embarking on this feat in a way that makes the application user-friendly with regard to having a meaningful user experience and interface.

 ## What is Panda-Aja!?

 **Note:** Meaning behind name: In certain cultures, Pandas can symbolize resilience, strength, luck, and they are adorable!
 Meanwhile, Aja! is a South Korean motivational chant of encouragement to oneself or others that signifies “You can do it!” because learning a new language can be challenging.